Share

 Under the Mosaic law, the welfare system in Israel instructed farmers, “When you reap the harvest of your land, you shall not wholly reap the corners of your field when you reap, nor shall you gather any gleaning from your harvest.
-You shall leave them for the poor and for the stranger: I am the LORD your God” (Leviticus 23:22; see also Leviticus 19:9 and Deuteronomy 24:19.).
+You shall leave them for the poor and for the stranger: I am the Lord your God” (Leviticus 23:22; See also Leviticus 19:9 and Deuteronomy 24:19).
 Our government gives people handouts that require little more than standing in line or walking to a mailbox to collect a check.
 I believe God’s approach was better for two reasons:

 Ruth showed the beauty of this approach.
-She asked Naomi, whom she was caring for, “Please let me go to the field, and glean heads of grain after him in whose sight I may find favor.”
-(Ruth 2:2).
+She asked Naomi, whom she was caring for, “Please let me go to the field, and glean heads of grain after him in whose sight I may find favor” (Ruth 2:2).
 She could have said, “I’m with my mother-in-law, and we’re both childless widows.
 We’re weak and vulnerable, so everyone should give to us out of pity.”
-Instead, she went to the field and gathered an ephah of barley, which is about twenty-six quarts (Ruth 2:17).
-Her example is a strong rebuke to those who could contribute to meeting their needs instead of expecting handouts.
+Instead, she went to the field and gathered an ephah of barley, which is about 26 quarts (Ruth 2:17).
+Her example is a solid rebuke to those who could contribute to meeting their needs instead of expecting handouts.

 A Command Versus Suggestion

 The strong language “we command” carried Paul’s apostolic authority; therefore, this is a binding order versus a suggestion or recommendation.
-The Greek word translated “command” is paraggello, which is a military term meaning “an order handed down from a superior officer.”
+The Greek word translated as “command” is paraggello, which is a military term meaning “an order handed down from a superior officer.”
 The same word is used four times in this passage, in verse 4, verse 6, and twice in verse 10 because the church is an army:

-- Second Timothy 2:3-4 says a Christian “must endure hardship as a good soldier of Jesus Christ…that he may please him who enlisted him as a soldier.”
+• Second Timothy 2:3-4 says a Christian “must endure hardship as a good soldier of Jesus Christ…that he may please him who enlisted him as a soldier.”

-- Philippians 2:25 and Philemon 1:2 call Epaphroditus and Archippus fellow soldiers.
+• Philippians 2:25 and Philemon 1:2 call Epaphroditus and Archippus fellow soldiers.

-- Ephesians 6:11-17 commands Christians to wear armor and carry a sword.
+• Ephesians 6:11-17 commands Christians to wear armor and carry a sword.

 Here’s the point that we must consider: If we should keep away from people who call themselves Christians but are idle or lazy, it is hard to imagine that God would expect us to give them money.